Forus-Spec/E-Commerce-website/README.md

 - Node.js
 - Styled-component
 - React-query
-- React-router (Version 5 pattern)
+- React-router (Version 5 patterns)

 ## Quick Notes
 i thought this was ambitious project , i was heated when i started it just to find my self writing spaghetious code all over the place still this is was my first try , considering basic designe principals and CSS designe i'v learned so much !

-PS:i'll be working on something far greater and far more orginised :D

 ## Status
 In Progess( Might not finish it)